OpenNyAI/Jugalbandi-Studio-Engine/deployment/azure/README.md

 ## Overview

+We use Event Hub (kafka equivalent) and Postgres Flexible Server

 We deploy the frontend on Storage Account's Static Web Hosting and it gets a HTTPS link.
 MS AAD (for authentication) cannot be deployed on a HTTP link.

 We deploy the API Server and Engine as containers.
 API should be publicly accessible with a HTTPS link.
 For this we use a App Gateway.
+We create a VNET and assign a subnet for the API Server.
+We assign another subnet for the App Gateway.

 We need to create SSL cert for the App Gateway to ensure that both frontend and server are on a HTTPS link.
 We typically store the SSL certs in KeyVault.
 For other resources to access the KeyVault we need Managed Identities.

-We use Event Hub (kafka equivalent) and Postgres Flexible Server

 ## Deployment of the Frontend